ontio/ontology/README.md

 Welcome to Ontology's source code library!

-Ontology is dedicated to creating a freely configurable, componentized, cross-chain supported, high-performance, and horizontally scalable blockchain infrastructure system.
+Ontology is dedicated to creating a freely configurable, componentized, interoperability across chains, high-performance, and horizontally scalable blockchain infrastructure system.
 Ontology makes deploying and calling Decentralization applications even more easier.

 The code is currently alpha-quality, but in the rapid development process.
 The master code may be unstable, stable versions can be downloaded in the release page.